Skip to main content

 • the wishes and feelings of the child

-• the age, capacity and overall emotions of the child
+• the age, competence and overall emotions of the child

 • consideration for the child’s best interest